 Plan up to 1 GB = c.¥7,500

-⇒ In addition to this, Telecom Square also sells prepaid SIM dedicated to data communication using docomo's network.
+⇒ In addition to this, Telecom Square sells prepaid SIM cards for data use only through docomo's network.

 Rent a pocket Wi-Fi router

-Wi-Fi routers can share with family and friends.
-In addition to smartphones it is convenient to use a PC or tablet.
+Wi-Fi routers can be shared with family and friends.
+In addition to smartphones, it is a convenient way to use a PC or tablet.
 Perhaps it may be possible to borrow a router in your country before coming to Japan.
 In that case, let's consider whether to borrow in your country or borrow in Japan.

-First of all, before you come to Japan you need to apply at the website.
-When you arrive in Japan, let's get a Wi - Fi router at the airport counter.
-You can also have the service provider deliver the router to the hotel etc. When you return to your country, you can easily return it at the airport counter.
-You can also return using home delivery.
+First of all, before you come to Japan you need to apply on the website.
+When you arrive in Japan you will be able to pick up a Wi-Fi router at the airport counter.
+You can also have the service provider deliver the router directly to your accommodation.
+When you return to your country you can easily return it at the airport counter.
+You can also return routers using home delivery.

 It's very convenient if you have a Wi-Fi router.
-However, Wi-Fi routers can not be used anywhere.
+However, Wi-Fi routers cannot be used everywhere.
 Unfortunately, in Japan, Wi-Fi routers are often unusable in buildings and rural areas.
-If you want to use it anytime and anywhere, it would be better to use a prepaid SIM card or a rental mobile phone than a Wi - Fi router.
-On the website below, mobile phones are also available for rent, so please check it.
+If you want internet connection anytime and anywhere it may be better to use a prepaid SIM card or a rental mobile phone over a Wi-Fi router.
+On the website below, you can find mobile phones available for rent.

 Recommended rental service